bluemodena/cbpi4-PIDArduino/README.md

 PID Logic for craftbeerpi4

-If the target Temperature is reached, it will maintain that target temp indefinitely.
+Once the target temperature is reached, it will maintain that target temp indefinitely.

 Installation:
 you can install (or clone) it from the GIT Repo.
-In case of updates, you will find them here first:

 sudo pip3 install https://github.com/bluemodena/cbpi4-PIDArduino/archive/main.zip
 Afterwards you will need to activate the plugin:

-cbpi add cbpi4-PIDArduino
+sudo cbpi add cbpi4-PIDArduino

 cbpi >= 4.0.0.45 from my fork is required.
 The setup will check, if this repo is installed